Best Submersible Sump Pumps (Buying Guide + Specs)

 This is easily the best pump you can get if you’re on a budget.
 An efficient and reliable pump packed with decent features for a fraction of the price.

 Wayne is known for their powerful yet affordable pumps that can last as long as the best of them.
-The CDU790 is a powerful pump that can move 3060 gallons per hour at 10 feet — that’s nearly 50% more than any pump above — at only 3.65 amps.
+The CDU790 is a powerful pump that can move 3060 gallons per hour at 10 feet while drawing only 3.65 amps, making it a strong budget option among the 1/3 HP picks on this list.

 Its vertical switch has more range than average at 5 inches allowing for longer cycles that will definitely help with the life of the pump.